 Watch The Trees

 While it’s best to find somewhere that has good shade, you really need to look at the type of tree you’re camping under.
-Avoid gums or those with large boughs as they are more likely to drop their branches unexpectedly and do a lot of damage to your tent and family.
+Avoid gums or those with large boughs as they are more likely to drop their branches unexpectedly and do a lot of damage to your tent and all family members.

 Don’t Go Near A Hill